Eastern Illinois Panthers football: Bowl games

 Eastern Illinois has participated in one bowl game, going 0–1.

 All-time record vs. current OVC teams

 Official record (including any NCAA imposed vacates and forfeits) against all current OVC opponents as of the completion of the 2021 season.

 Rivalries

 Illinois State

 The Mid-America Classic is the rivalry game between Illinois State and Eastern Illinois.
-The rivalry began in 1901 and is the oldest in the state of Illinois.
+The rivalry began in 1901 and is the second oldest in the state of Illinois.
 For the 100th game in the series, representatives from both schools met and developed the Mid-America Classic renaming for the rivalry.
 The two schools also collaborated on a traveling trophy, which holds plaques with the results of the previous 100 games in the series and has room for results of future games in the series.
-The two teams have played 110 times in total, with Illinois State holding a 59–42–9 advantage in the all-time series as of the end of the 2022 game.
+The two teams have played 110 times in total, with Illinois State holding a 59–43–9 advantage in the all-time series as of the end of the 2024 game.